ChALkeR/safer-buffer/Porting-Buffer.md

 Utilize [safer-buffer](https://www.npmjs.com/package/safer-buffer) as a polyfill to support older Node.js versions.

-You would take exacly the same steps as in [Variant 1](#variant-1), but with a polyfill `const Buffer = require('safer-buffer').Buffer` in all files where you use the new `Buffer` api.
+You would take exactly the same steps as in [Variant 1](#variant-1), but with a polyfill `const Buffer = require('safer-buffer').Buffer` in all files where you use the new `Buffer` API.

 Make sure that you do not use old `new Buffer` API — in any files where the line above is added, using old `new Buffer()` API will _throw_.
 It will be easy to notice that in CI, though.

 Alternatively, you could use [buffer-from](https://www.npmjs.com/package/buffer-from) and/or
 [buffer-alloc](https://www.npmjs.com/package/buffer-alloc) [ponyfills](https://ponyfill.com/) —
-those are great, the only downsides being 4 deps in the tree and slightly more code changes to migrate off them (as you would be using e.g. `Buffer.from` under a different name).
+those are great, the only downsides being 4 additional dependencies and slightly more code changes to migrate off them (as you would be using e.g. `Buffer.from` under a different name).
 If you need only `Buffer.from` polyfilled — `buffer-from` alone which comes with no extra dependencies.

 _Alternatively, you could use [safe-buffer](https://www.npmjs.com/package/safe-buffer) — it also
-provides a polyfill, but takes a different approach which has [it's drawbacks](https://github.com/chalker/safer-buffer#why-not-safe-buffer).
+provides a polyfill, but takes a different approach which has [its drawbacks](https://github.com/chalker/safer-buffer#why-not-safe-buffer).
 It will allow you to also use the older `new Buffer()` API in your code, though — but that's arguably a benefit, as it is problematic, can cause issues in your code, and will start emitting runtime deprecation warnings starting with Node.js 10._